ClusterHQ/flocker/docs/indepth/installation.rst

 If you want to omit the prefix path you can add the appropriate directory to your ``$PATH``.
 You'll need to do this every time you start a new shell.

-.. version-prompt:: bash linux$ auto
+.. version-prompt:: bash linux$,|latest-installable| auto

    linux$ export PATH="${PATH:+${PATH}:}${PWD}/bin"
    linux$ flocker-deploy --version